ckan/ckanext-dcat/README.md

 The default profile is mostly based in the
 [DCAT application profile for data portals in Europe](https://joinup.ec.europa.eu/asset/dcat_application_profile/description).
 It is actually fully-compatible with [DCAT-AP v1.1](https://joinup.ec.europa.eu/asset/dcat_application_profile/asset_release/dcat-ap-v11).
 As mentioned before though, it should be generic enough for most DCAT based representations.

+This plugin also contains a profile to serialize a CKAN dataset to a [schema.org Dataset](http://schema.org/Dataset) called `schemaorg`.
+This is especially useful to provide [JSON-LD structured data](#structured-data).

 To define which profiles to use you can: